Words on the Wind

 The poetry pole is a cedar post carved with the word POETRY on the east and west sides where people come to pin poems to the pole and read poems left there by others.
 After time in the weather, the poems are put in a place of safekeeping.

 The first poetry pole was imagined by Jim Bodeen of Blue Begonia Press in 1996 in Yakima after he visited Pablo Neruda’s home in Chile where people leave poetry on the fence posts.
-That poetry pole has collected thousands of poems.
+That poetry pole has collected thousands of poems and is now outside the home of Dan and Amy Peters in Selah, WA.
 Jim said of the poetry pole:

 “Planted in an out-of-the-way place, the poetry pole is a source of truth.
 Poems here are written directly to the muse without editors intervening...